 After almost 30 years of working in this industry, you can guess that I’ve accumulated my fair share of cards.
 From promos starting with the ’91 National Sports Collectors Convention in Anaheim, Calif., to dozens of cards I had signed in person from multiple athletes and company spokesmen.
 Stars ranging from David Robinson, Dan Marino and Barry Sanders to Joe Montana, Nolan Ryan, and Jerry West all scribbled their names for me over the past three decades.

 When preserving your cards, you’ve got to be careful.
-Card savers are fine to use.
+Card savers and card guards are fine to use.
 Nine-card pocket sheets inside sturdy binders are great.
-But non-recessed screwdown holders are not the way to go.
+But non-recessed screwdown holders are not necessarily the way to go.
 Do as I say, collectors, and not as I did!